juliaguida/oystercard/fizzbuzz/fizzbuzz.md

 It's important to question scenarios like the one above and not simply accept that they work 'by magic'.
 Do some research online - try to understand what's happening behind the scenes.
 In this case, RSpec actually adds `lib` to its `LOAD_PATH` by default.
 This means that it will look for required files in `lib` automatically, which is why we can simply `require 'fizzbuzz'`.
 Ruby will infer the `.rb` extension if it is omitted, so this is optional too.

 You should be seeing the message `wrong number of arguments (1 for 0)`.
 We have not specified the arguments in our method definition.
-When doing TDD for real, you would probably not stoop to this level unless you were practicing 'One-undermanship'.
+When doing TDD for real, you would probably not stoop to this level unless you were practising 'One-undermanship'.
 Nevertheless, let's fix the message:
 ```ruby
 def fizzbuzz(number)